 – parents, children or spouses of nationals or residents of Estonia;

 – residents of Andorra, Australia, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Korea (Rep.), Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Rwanda, San Marino, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Thailand, United Kingdom or Vatican City (Holy See);

 – passengers who are entering Estonia in order to go back home.
 They must not show any symptoms of Coronavirus (COVID-19);

 – passengers with a long-term visa issued by Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland;

 – passengers with a written confirmation of being an unmarried partner of a national or a resident of Estonia, issued by the national or resident of Estonia.

-2. Passengers could be subject to Coronavirus (COVID-19) test and self-isolation.
-A list of self-isolation exemptions can be found at https://vm.ee/en/information-countries-and-self-isolation-requirements-passengers .
+3. Passengers could be subject to self-isolation for 10 days.
+More details can be found at https://vm.ee/en/information-countries-and-self-isolation-requirements-passengers.

 Detailed Tourist Information